-Whenever possible, work with your team,

-patients and carers on your improvement

-journey to ensure improvements remain

-patient-focused and empower and engage

-the team.
-This co-production may require

-ways of working for both professionals and
+"Healthcare improvements are 80% human and 20% technical."

+People

+Whenever possible, work with your team, patients and carers on your improvement journey to ensure improvements remain patient-focused and empower and engage the team.
+This co-production may require a culture change and more collaborative ways of working for both professionals and patients.

-Demonstrate that you value and have acted
+Demonstrate that you value and have acted on what you have heard:

-• 'You said, we did' poster in waiting room,

-in practice newsletters and on website.

-meetings to share improvement successes
+- 'You said, we did' poster in waiting room, in practice newsletters and on website. - A standing item in team and PPG meetings to share improvement successes and discuss what further improvements are needed.

+Have a plan